-Finally, as mentioned under the paragraph II. of the present reasoning, MX records have also been set for the disputed domain name, which suggests that it may be actively used for fraudulent e-mail purposes.
+Finally, MX records have been set for the disputed domain name, which suggests that it may be actively used for fraudulent e-mail purposes.

 Therefore, the Panel finds that the Respondent, by registering and using the disputed domain name, has intentionally attempted to attract, for commercial gain, Internet users to his web site or other on-line location, by creating a likelihood of confusion with the ARCELLORMITTAL Trademark as to the source, sponsorship, affiliation, or endorsement of his web site or location or of a product or service on his web site or location (paragraph 4(b)(iv) of the Policy).